-A report issued way back in June 2011 by Scottish Widows suggested that
+A report issued a few years ago by Scottish Widows suggested that:

 These were and still are worrying figures.
 None of us wish to retire in poverty, but many will do because we do not plan for retirement or we prioritise our mobile telephone or television package over our financial security.
 The Government is now doing its best to make pension saving more attractive and flexible to savers with new flexible pension rules.

 So, how much should you pay into a pension?

 You should always pay in as much as you can afford, don’t overstretch yourself so if things become tight you can make cutbacks, look to build on that through the years.

 If you are looking to plan to retire on a certain amount it is probably a good thing to know how much a pension costs first.
 When you come to retirement you will have built a pension fund, that fund buys you an annuity.
 An annuity gives you an income for the rest of your life and it’s good to think of it like interest rates.